 Reading from around the times the poet might have had access:

-Things perpetual, — these are not in time, but in eternity, which abides in one.
+Things perpetual, — these are not in time, but in eternity.

 Taylor, Thomas.
 1812.
 A Dissertation on the Philosophy of Aristotle, in Four Books.
 London: Robert Wilks.